TommyStarK/Hermes/README.md

 ## Contribution

 Each Contribution is welcomed and encouraged.
-I do not claim to cover each use cases nor completely master the c++.
+I do not claim to cover each use cases nor completely master the C++.
 If you encounter a non sense or any trouble, you can open an issue and I will be happy to discuss about it.